edmundsj/VentilatorController/README.md

 - Software should be as protocol-independent and device-independent as possible.
 Device-specific settings and commands should be separate from the implementation of the communication interface.

 ## Architecture
-The CommunicationsInterface class contains the core commands for a given set of devices (i.e. the MEDIBUS communications interface for Draeger devices).
-The Device class inherits from the CommunicationsInterface class (i.e. The Draeger Evita V500), which inherits all the commands from the communications interface and adds all the device-specific available settings, alarms, etc.
+The MedibusInterface class contains the core MEDIBUS protocol commands for all Draeger devices.
+The Device class inherits from the MedibusInterface class (i.e. The Draeger Evita V500), which inherits all the commands from the communications interface and adds all the device-specific available settings, alarms, etc.

 Reasoning: Since each ventilator will have device-specific commands, we want the communication interface to be modifiable on a per-device basis.
 However, we also want devices with common communication interfaces (MEDIBUS for Draeger) to share a common protocol.
 Unfortunately, the protocol between manufacturers can be so different as to make finding commonality useless, but the ventilator settings (and hence the UI) should be pretty similar.